 Balloon Pop Game

-Play a balloon pop game for the last few weeks of school.
+Play a balloon pop game during the last few weeks of school.
 Have each student write their favorite memory on a piece of paper.
 Fold the memories and place each one inside a balloon before inflating with helium.
 Hang ribbons from the balloons and let them float to the ceiling of the classroom.
-Each day, pull one down by its ribbon, pop it and read the memory.
-Then spend the day recreating the experience that sparked the memory, or have each student write something special they remember about that... particular day.
+Each day, pull one down by its ribbon, pop it, and read the memory.
+Then spend the day recreating the experience that sparked the memory, or have each student write something special he or she remembers about that particular day.

 04 of 08

 If the kids are looking forward to some summertime camping, why make them wait?
 A classroom camping day is a fun way to end the school year with your students.
 Drape sheets or blankets over the desks to create classroom tents under which kids can gather to make shadow puppets with flashlights.
 A faux campfire is a great place to gather for indoor s'mores, storytelling, and a campfire sing-along.Continue to 5 of 8 below.

 Take your first graders on a field trip—to the second grade!
 Arrange with a teacher from the next grade to have your students spend some time in his or her classroom.
 While visiting the next grade, kids can participate in an activity and ask questions of the older students about what to expect in the next school year.

 Welcome Notes for Next Year's Class

 Just as your class will wonder what to expect in the next grade, so will the students coming in to fill their desks.
 A cute idea is to have each student write a welcome note for the next group starting in the fall.
 Current students can draw a picture and write a description of what they think the future students will like best about the grade, the teacher, or the classroom.
 Hang the drawings up for everyone to admire, and then have the students tape them to the tops of their desks on the last day of school.